 4c It would be a great joy for anyone to be told that heaven was paying special attention to their fastings and prayers!
 The verse explains how God deals with the heathen who have not heard the gospel.
-When the heathen follow their conscience (Romans 2:15 "Which shew the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another;"), it leads them to Jesus Christ, exactly as the law was a schoolmaster for a Jew (Galatians 3:24 "Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.").
+When the heathen follow their conscience (Romans 2:15), it leads them straight to Jesus Christ, exactly as the law was a schoolmaster for a Jew (Galatians 3:24).
 God knows the heart (Romans 2:15), and when the heart of any man turns to Him, he is "accepted with him" in the sense that God will give that man an opportunity to receive Christ.

-10:5 And now send men to Joppa, and call for one Simon, whose surname is Peter:a
+10:5 And now send men to Joppa, and call for one Simon, whose surname is Peter:^a